mapbox/mapbox-gl-native/platform/node/DEVELOPING.md

     npm install --build-from-source

+You will need to have [xcpretty](https://github.com/xcpretty/xcpretty) and [node-gyp](https://github.com/nodejs/node-gyp) installed and configured.

 To recompile just the C++ code while developing, run `make node`.

 To create an Xcode project and use a GUI debugger in the case of a crash, run `make xnode`.